MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 - Option 1, using scripts that are provided by Microsoft (the preferred method).
 Scripts help you manage (onboard, remove, or update) devices in bulk using a CSV file as an input and iterating using PowerShell cmdlets.
 - Option 2, using PowerShell cmdlets.
 If you want to automate or customize the script, you can use PowerShell cmdlets published on a public repo.
 PowerShell cmdlets can be used to manage individual devices.
 - Option 3, using APIs.
-If you want to modify the process or automate and integrate with existing systems, you can use the APIs exposed over Microsoft Graph.
+If you want to modify the process or automate and integrate with existing systems, you can use the APIs in Microsoft Graph.

 ### Prerequisites: prepare device metadata